soxueren/atsd/integration/spss/statistics/README.md

 ### Calculate Annual CPI

-SPSS also provides two alternatives to aggregate data by period.
+SPSS provides two alternatives to aggregate data by period.

 #### Aggregation using the Analyze Menu